Winter Riding In Boise

 Okay, got really bad today.
 Like a moron, I left my Enduro at home and took the FZ.
 Snowed all freaking day.
 Here's what it looked like looking out the window from work in the early afternoon, only got worse.

+.
+From my gargage after I made it home incident free.
 Really got nasty once I entered the side streets.
 Crappy cell phone pic.
+Did manage to get some time on the Enduro on the white stuff. |

-03-30-2013, 08:43 PM (This post was last modified: 03-30-2013 08:47 PM by VEGASRIDER.)
+(This post was last modified: 03-30-2013 08:47 PM by VEGASRIDER.)

 Post: #7